 Assembly Bill 9 “Seth’s Law” requires public schools in California to focus on protecting students who are bullied based on their actual or perceived sexual orientation and gender identity or gender expression, as well as race, ethnicity, nationality, gender, disability, and religion.

 Century Community Charter School (CCCS) recognizes that a school that is physically and emotionally safe and secure for all students promotes good citizenship, increases student attendance and engagement, and supports academic achievement.
-To protect the rights of all students and groups and thereby ensure a safe and secure learning environment, the board of education prohibits acts of bullying, harassment, and other forms of aggression and violence.
+To protect the rights of all students and groups, and thereby ensure a safe and secure learning environment, the board of education prohibits acts of bullying, harassment, and other forms of aggression and violence.
 Bullying or harassment, like other forms of aggressive and violent behaviors, interferes with both a school’s ability to educate its students and a student’s ability to learn.
-All administrators, teachers, staff, parents, volunteers, and students are expected to refuse to tolerate bullying and harassment and to demonstrate behavior that is respectful and civil.
+All administrators, teachers, staff, parents, volunteers, and students are expected to refuse to tolerate bullying and harassment, and to demonstrate behavior that is respectful and civil.

 “Bullying” or “harassment” is any gesture or written, verbal, graphic, or physical act—including electronically transmitted acts (e.i., cyber bullying) through the use of internet, cell phone, personal digital assistant (pda), computer, or wireless handheld device, currently in use or later developed and used by students—that is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress, and may be motivated either by bias or prejudice based upon any actual or perceived characteristic, such as (1) race, color, religion, ancestry, national origin, gender, sexual orientation, gender identity or expression; or (2) a mental, physical, or sensory disability or impairment; or (3) by any other distinguishing characteristic, or is based upon association with another person who has or is perceived to have any distinguishing characteristic.

 Bullying and harassment also include forms of retaliation against individuals who report or cooperate in an investigation under this policy.
-Such behaviors are considered to be bullying or harassment whether they take place a) on or off school property, b) at any school-sponsored function, c) in a school vehicle or d) at any time or place where a student’s imminent safety or over-all well-being may be at issue.
+Such behaviors are considered to be bullying or harassment whether they take place a) on or off school property, b) at any school-sponsored function, c) in a school vehicle, or d) at any time or place where a student’s imminent safety or over-all well-being may be at issue.

 “Bullying” is conduct that meets all of the following criteria:

 is reasonably perceived as being dehumanizing, intimidating, hostile, humiliating, threatening, or otherwise likely to evoke fear of physical harm or emotional distress;